Cheap UWA Option for Micro Four Thirds Cameras

 I also took some photos with a 37mm circular polarizing filter in between the lens and converter.
 This resulted in vignetting at the widest setting, it was necessary to turn the lens to the 14mm mark to get rid of this, which still leaves the lens at a respectably wide 11mm.
 However the image is further degraded if using a cheap filter so it would be best not to use the adapter if a filter is required as the 1mm width gained is not worth it.

-Is this option worth trying?
+Is this ultra wide option worth trying?

 If you are on a budget and desperate to go from 12mm to 9.5mm for a wide angle then you will be happy, as long as you understand that this is not ideal for low light.
 The imperfections of the combination are going to be enhanced when there are certain objects with certain light in the corners.
 Chromatic aberration is certainly an issue at times.
 Objects closer to the camera are more likely to result in mushy corners too.

-Alternative UWA options for M43
+All UWA options for M43

-The cheapest alternative is the recently released SLR Magic 8mm f4 lens at $350.
+The cheapest alternative is the recently released SLR Magic 8mm f4 lens at around $200.
 This is not a perfect lens.
 I expect it will give much more consistent results, but my combination at it’s best settings may still be better or about as good as the SLR Magic option.
 The Panasonic lens benefits from in camera corrections when used on a Panasonic body, meaning less distortion and chromatic aberration.
 Bear in mind that SLR Magic charges £780/$800 for their 10mm T2.1 lens.
 The 10mm is a far better alternative and will be good for low light too.
 In The States at the moment on B and H, it is only $600, which is a bargain for a premium cine lens with a buttery smooth focus ring.
 The Panasonic 12-32mm doesn’t even have a manual focus ring, which I find annoying as I have missed focus occasionally with it.
 Focusing is easy manually for wide shots.

 Early summer 2017 should see the Laowa 7.5mm f2 released, which is much higher quality compared to the SLR Magic 8mm.
 The 0.5mm width difference is surprisingly big too.
 This one costs $500 and handles chromatic abberation and distortion better than the 7.5mm, as well as having far superior corners.
 The Laowa is actually on a par with the Olympus 7-14mm in terms of resolution.
 I prefer a zoom so will skip this.